rayenbm04/rag-assistant-for-documents/README.md

 **Why multi-query retrieval?**
 A single phrasing of a question may not match the vocabulary used in the source document.
 Generating 3 alternatives dramatically increases lexical and semantic coverage.
 Combined with RRF, chunks that appear across multiple query variants get boosted scores, reducing sensitivity to any one phrasing.

+**Why delimiter-based chunking for MLD schemas?**
+Fixed-size token chunking splits entity definitions mid-definition.
+A retriever with top-K=8 then misses the entities whose chunks happened to score lower.
+Splitting on `;` guarantees each entity is one atomic chunk, and the overview node (listing all entity names) scores highest on exhaustive queries — so "list all entities" always returns the complete list regardless of top-K.

+**Why pin all UML chunks?**
+UML and PlantUML files are structured data, not narrative text.
+Every entity block is equally important and should always be in context.
+Embedding-based similarity would arbitrarily favour entities whose names happen to appear in the query.
+Pinning all blocks is O(n) in the number of entities and the context cost is acceptable given typical schema sizes (15–30 entities).

 **Why LlamaIndex over LangChain?**
 LlamaIndex has first-class support for hybrid retrievers, node postprocessors, and ChromaDB without needing custom wrapper code.
 The `QueryFusionRetriever` with `reciprocal_rerank` mode handles BM25 + vector fusion in a few lines.

 **Why BM25 + vector instead of vector alone?**
 Vector search struggles with exact keyword lookups — product codes, names, numbers.
 BM25 is strong there but misses paraphrasing.
 Fusing both gives consistent performance across both query types.

-**Why a cross-encoder for re-ranking instead of relying on fusion scores?**
+**Why a cross-encoder for re-ranking?**
-Bi-encoder similarity scores (used by both BM25 and vector search) score query and document independently.
-A cross-encoder reads them together and produces a much more accurate relevance estimate. `BAAI/bge-reranker-base` adds ~1–2 s per query on CPU with a measurable quality improvement over the previous `ms-marco-MiniLM-L-6-v2`.
+Bi-encoder similarity scores query and document independently.
+A cross-encoder reads them together and produces a much more accurate relevance estimate. `BAAI/bge-reranker-base` adds ~1–2 s per query on CPU with a measurable quality improvement.

 **Why LLM-as-judge for evaluation?**
 Standard RAG evaluation frameworks (RAGAS, TruLens) require either ground-truth datasets or cloud API calls.
-Using the local LLM itself as judge means evaluation runs fully offline with zero extra dependencies.
-The trade-off is that the judge and the answerer are the same model, which inflates scores slightly — acceptable for a development feedback signal.
+Using the local LLM means evaluation runs fully offline with zero extra dependencies.
+The trade-off is score inflation — acceptable for a development feedback signal.

 **Why SSE instead of WebSockets?**
 SSE is unidirectional (server → client) which fits the streaming response pattern exactly.
 It works over plain HTTP, requires no connection upgrade, and is trivially supported by FastAPI's `StreamingResponse`.
-WebSockets would add complexity (connection management, ping/keep-alive) with no benefit here.